 Examination for this course will be in the form of an exam taken in Easter Term.
 This exam will last five hours and will be typed on a computer with a script uploaded by the student onto the examinations platform.
 The examination paper will have six sections, A to F. Section A will contain 9 questions that are drawn from topics covered during the Lent term lectures.
 Students must answer one question from this section.
 Students must answer two questions from the remaining section B to F. These sections relate to the modules covered in Michaelmas term.
-Students will answer three questions in all, and cannot answer more than one question from each section.
-Students will receive guidance on the examination from supervisors and from the course organiser.
+Students will answer three questions in all, and cannot answer more than one question from the course organiser.
 The examiners reports from previous years are given below.
 2014-2015 was the first year of a new syllabus and examination method and so earlier examination reports refer to a different system of assessment.
 Past papers can be accessed via the POL4 Moodle site.